-In order to achieve this goal, in particular the following rules are to be complied with in the case of capital measures:
+In order to achieve this goal, in particular the following rules are to be complied with in the case of corporate actions:

-- Only ordinary shares may be issued.
-In the process, the statutory provisions valid for the share issue are to be complied with. - It is to be ensured that all own funds components are fully paid up at all times or are covered by assets with value.
+Only ordinary shares may be issued.
+In the process, the statutory provisions valid for the share issue are to be complied with.

-- It is to be ensured that the own funds components are not encumbered by the existence of agreements or associated transactions or as the result of a group structure via which the effectiveness as capital is undermined. - Neither subordinated liabilities maybe used. - No treasury stock may be held.
+- It is to be ensured that all own funds components are fully paid up at all times or are covered by assets with value. - It is to be ensured that the own funds components are not encumbered by the existence of agreements or associated transactions or as the result of a group structure via which the effectiveness as capital is undermined. - Neither subordinated liabilities maybe used. - No treasury stock may be held.

-No capital measures are planned in the financial years 2016 until 2018.
+No corporate actions are planned in the financial years 2019 until 2021.